or-fusion/pyomo_simplemodel/doc/index.rst

 Column-wise   YES           NO
 ============ ===== ============

-The following sections illustrate the differences between SimpleModel, PuLP and regular Pyomo models using simple optimization problems.
+The following sections illustrate similarities and differences between SimpleModel, PuLP and regular Pyomo models.
+First, the knapsack problem is used to illustrate that these packages can be used in a similar manner on simple applications.
+Next, the soda can problem illustrates that SimpleModel can represent nonlinear problems that cannot be modeled with PuLP.
+Finally, the newvendor problem is used to illustrate three different modeling representations: unstructured models, structured models and hierarchical models.
+SimpleModel and PuLP have unstructured models, while Pyomo supports all three modeling representations.

 .. toctree::
    :maxdepth: 2